karote00/context-rag/README.md

 - **Fallback Options**: Shows alternatives if your first choice isn't available
 - **Performance Tips**: Explains the benefits of each engine

+> 🤔 **New to embeddings?** Check out our [complete guide](./docs/embeddings-explained.md) that explains what embeddings are and how each engine works!

 ### 📚 Smart Context Detection
 Context-rag automatically detects and optimizes for organized project documentation: